tbrowder/PB-Lottery/README.md

     # The seventh entry is the date the ticket is valid through and must
     # be in yyyy-mm-dd format.

-    # The remainder of the ticket line may contain one, two, or three
+    # The remainder of the ticket line must contain at least one
-    # optional two-character codes:
+    # and up to several additional tokens:

     #   pp  (for the 'Power Play' add-on option)
     #   dp  (for the 'Double Play' add-on option)
+    #   pb  (only needed if your ticket doesn't have the 'pp' or 'dp' options)
     #   qp  (for your records if you used the 'quick pick' method)
+    #   paid (use this token to prevent the ticket from being tallied in
+    #         the 'status' routine)

     # Any hash mark ('#') on a line starts a comment and
-    # it and the # remainder of that line are ignored.
+    # it and the remainder of that line are ignored.
     # Blank lines are ignored.

-    # A valid example:
+    # Valid examples:

+     02 20 32 45 47 06 2025-09-22 pb # <== no add-ons
      02 20 32 45 47 06 2025-09-22 pp dp qp
+     02 20 32 45 47 06 2025-09-22 pp dp qp paid #

 Draw file format
 ----------------